-Of course the idea of free website is appealing.
+Of course the idea of a free website is appealing.
 After all, hiring a web designer can be daunting.
 How do you know they’re any good?
 How do you know you aren’t going to be ripped off?
-What can they do that you can’t do yourself using services like weebly?
+What can they do that you can’t do yourself using services like Wix?

 Here’s the problem with free (or cheap DIY) websites –

 - Lack of Search engine optimisation (SEO).
-No thought has been put into important factors that help Google find and rank your site well, including site structure, titles & meta tags
+Very little thought has been put into important factors that help Google find and rank your site well, including site structure, titles & meta tags

 - The website is hosted on cheap/free offshore servers, which affects your Google rank and performs slower for your customers